Ada-Developers-Academy/core-unit-3/react-components/styling-components.md

 ```
 <!-- prettier-ignore-end -->

-This method of adding styles is commonly written online (particularly in documentation and tutorials) because it's convenient to condense the code in this way.
+It's common to see this method of adding styles in online resources (particularly in documentation and tutorials) because it's convenient to condense the code in this way.

 **This form of including CSS is _discouraged_**.
 To read and learn more, we can visit [React docs on the use of inline styles](https://reactjs.org/docs/dom-elements.html#style).